Future of Food: The Business, The Ethics, The Change

 Why We Are Where We Are

-We will review the status of the global food chain and how we found our way here.
-Along the way, we will identify key causes and consequences.
+Meet Hilary Heslop, your instructor.
+In this lesson, Hilary shares the status of the global food chain and how we found our way here.
+Along the way, she helps identify key causes and consequences.

 Value Versus Welfare; A World Without Bees